pippinlee/space2vec-website/_posts/2018-09-02-space-2-vec-update-two.markdown

 **_Side Note_: These comparisons are crucial for people learning to build their first model, how else would you know how well you are doing?**

 We searched [arxiv.org](https://arxiv.org/), a website researchers use to post their work.
 During our search we found a paper that discusses building more efficient ways of detecting supernova (an exploding star), using images from the Dark Energy Survey.
-Titled _[Automated Transient Identification in the Dark Energy Survey](https://arxiv.org/abs/1504.02936) (ATIDES),_ the paper outlines a model for detecting supernovas from images.
+Titled _[Automated Transient Identification in the Dark Energy Survey](https://arxiv.org/abs/1504.02936) (ATIDES),_ the paper outlines a model for detecting supernovae from images.
 It explains that the current methods heavily depend on the human eye for detection of transient astronomical events.